ethereum/remix-ide/docs/compile.md

 Compiling is triggered when you:
 - click the compile button (**D. in fig. 1 below**)
 - use the shortcut `control + s`.
-- right click on a file in the File Explorer and selecting **Compile** option
+- right click on a file in the File Explorer and select the **Compile** option

 ![](images/a-sol-comp-basic.png)

 ### Auto Compile
-If the auto compile checkbox (**B. in fig. 1 above**) is checked, compiliation will occur every few seconds (when the file is auto-saved) as well as when another file is selected.
+If the auto compile checkbox (**B. in fig. 1 above**) is checked, compilation will occur every few seconds (when the file is auto-saved) as well as when another file is selected.
 If a contract has a lot of dependencies, it can take a while to compile - so you use autocompilation at your discretion.

 ### Solidity versions & Remix functionality